“I had just come to accept that my life would be ordinary when extraordinary things began to happen.”

 If you are a fan of the peculiar, then this book is for you!
 It is not too horrific or gory for younger readers or the faint of heart.
 Instead, what you get is a story that takes you on a one-of-a-kind adventure.

-I was very excited to hear that Tim Burton is doing a film adaptation to the movie!
+I was very excited to hear that Tim Burton is doing a film adaptation of the movie!

 However, I do have to say I am a bit disappointed that a few details about the story appear to have been altered in the movie trailer.
 I will still go to watch the movie simply because I like all of Tim Burton’s films and I still think it will be great!

-There is also a graphic novel of the story that I purchased and am eager to check out (affiliate link*):
+There is also a graphic novel of the story that I purchased and am eager to check out!

 Think you will delve into the peculiar and read this book?
 Would love to hear your thoughts below.

-If you are a fan of the book and are excited about the movie, please share this post in social media!
+If you are a fan of the book and are excited about the movie, please share this post on social media!